Super League Dream Team: 2013

-The remainder of the Dream Team consists of two players from Hull F.C.
-(Ben Crooks and Tom Lineham) and one each from Leeds Rhinos (Jamie Peacock) and Wakefield Trinity Wildcats (Danny Kirmond), who are the only team to have a player in the Dream Team but not involved in the play-offs.
+The remainder of the Dream Team consisted of two players from Hull F.C.
+(Ben Crooks and Tom Lineham) and one each from Leeds Rhinos (Jamie Peacock) and Wakefield Trinity Wildcats (Danny Kirmond), who were the only team to have a player in the Dream Team but not be involved in the play-offs.
 Despite finishing second in the table, no players from Warrington Wolves were selected.